Last updated on October 22nd, 2013 at 11:06 am

 To accept feedback is to set yourself free.

-To play with the big dogs you’ve got to grow a thicker skin and how you accept feedback determines your dream moxie.
+To play with the big dogs, you’ve got to grow a thicker skin, and how you accept feedback determines your dream moxie.

 Accepting feedback marks the difference between an amateur and a professional.

-Actually, there is an easy way.
+There is an easy way.

 Good feedback is someone saying,